 Venus had several mortal lovers as well.
-The two most famous would be Anchises and Adonis, but she was also the lover of the Sicilian king Butes and mother to their son Eryx and Paethon with whom she mothered Sandocus, who fathered Metamorphoses' Cinyras.
+The two most famous would be Anchises and Adonis, but she was also the lover of the Sicilian king Butes and mother to their son Eryx, and she also had a son with Phaethon, Astynous.
 Ovid's Metamorphoses (Book X) recounts how Venus fell in love with the mortal Adonis (either due to his beauty or Cupid's arrow) and besought Proserpina (Persephone) to care for him until she came for him.
 The two goddesses both grew enamored with the mortal, so they fought until Zeus decided that Adonis would spend one-third the year with each of them and a third wherever he pleased.
 Ultimately, he spent his time with Venus until he was killed by a boar.

 Temples, Cults, & Festival in Ancient Rome

 The first appearance of a temple to Venus was in 295 BCE.
 It was to Venus Obsequens (Obedient Venus) on the Aventine Hill by Q. Fabius Gurges.
 However, this temple was diffused with Greek aspects (Aphrodite's cults) and was not a new creation.
-In 217 BCE, the Sibyline oracle suggested that if Rome (at that time losing the Second Punic War) could persuade Venus Eyrcina (Venus of Eryx) to change her allegiance from the Carthagian Silician allies to the Romans, the war would be won.
-Rome laid siege to Eryx, offered the goddess a magnificent temple and took her image back to Rome.
+In 217 BCE, the Sibylline oracle suggested that if Rome (at that time losing the Second Punic War) could persuade Venus Erycina (Venus of Eryx) to change her allegiance from the Carthaginian Silician allies to the Romans, the war would be won.
+Rome laid siege to Eryx, offered the goddess a magnificent temple, and took her image back to Rome.
 It was this foreign image that eventually became Rome's Venus Genetrix (Venus the Mother).
-The cult forming around Venus Genetrix on the Capitoline Hill was reserved for the higher-classes, but in 181 BCE and 114 BCE the temples and cult of Venus Eycina and Venus Verticordia (Venus the changer of hearts) were established for the plebeians.
+The cult forming around Venus Genetrix on the Capitoline Hill was reserved for the higher classes, but in 181 BCE and 114 BCE, the temples and cult of Venus Erycina and Venus Verticordia (Venus the changer of hearts) were established for the plebeians.

 Venus' month was April (the beginning of spring and fertility) when most of her festivals were held.
-On the first of April a festival was held in honor of Venus Verticordia called Veneralia.
+On 1 April a festival was held in honor of Venus Verticordia called Veneralia.
 On the 23rd, Vinalia Urbana was held which was a wine festival belonging to both Venus (goddess of profane wine) and Jupiter.
-Vinalia Rusticia was held on August 10th.
+Vinalia Rusticia was held on 10 August.
 It was Venus' oldest festival and associated with her form as Venus Obsequens.
-September 26th was the date for the festival of Venus Genetrix, the mother and protector of Rome.
+26 September was the date for the festival of Venus Genetrix, the mother and protector of Rome.

 Venus & Politics

-At the close of the Roman Republic, some Romans laid claim to Venus' favor and competed for it, such as: Sulla (adopting the name Felix, Latin for lucky, and accrediting Venus Felix to his divine favor), Pompey (who dedicated, in 55 BCE, a temple to Venus Victris - Venus of Victory), Julius Caesar (who claimed favor with Venus Victrix and Venus Genetrix), and Hadrian (who, in 139 CE, dedicated a temple to Venus and Roma Aererna - Eternal Rome - making Venus the protective mother of the Roman state).
+At the close of the Roman Republic, some Romans laid claim to Venus' favor and competed for it, such as Sulla (adopting the name Felix, Latin for lucky, and accrediting Venus Felix to his divine favor), Pompey (who dedicated, in 55 BCE, a temple to Venus Victrix - Venus of Victory), Julius Caesar (who claimed favor with Venus Victrix and Venus Genetrix), and Hadrian (who, in 139 CE, dedicated a temple to Venus and Roma Aeterna - Eternal Rome - making Venus the protective mother of the Roman state).

 Venus & The Evening Star

 In Virgil's Aeneid, the Trojan hero Aeneas is led to Latium by his mother in her celestial form: the evening star.
-It is this same star which Vergil accounts lifts Julius Caesar's soul to the heavens.
-This is also the secondary name for the planet Venus, because it so bright and discernible in the night's sky.
+It is this same star which Virgil accounts lifts Julius Caesar's soul to the heavens.
+This is also the secondary name for the planet Venus because it so bright and discernible in the night's sky.

 Art & Appearance